Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 #### annotation.videoScreenshotPath

-The repository path to save the video screenshot object to.
+The repository path to save a video screenshot object to.
 If no default value is provided, then it is stored in the same folder as the video.

 Default value: ``